Fertiliser use in Nepal

-Agriculture is the main GDP contributor for the economy of Nepal and fertilisers play a vital role.
+Agriculture is the main GDP contributor to the economy of Nepal and fertilisers play a vital role.
 The annual average fertiliser requirement in Nepal to replenish the soil nutrition is 310 kg per hectare but only 29 kg of fertiliser is added to the soil.
 Fifty per cent of nutrient loss from the soil occurs during the early monsoon.

 The use of fertiliser is relatively new to Nepal.
 Up to the 1950s, chemical fertilisers were not used in Nepal and all fertilizers were organic, produced locally.
 Currently, both organic and chemical fertilisers are used.

 Organic fertilisers

 Organic fertilisers are produced locally by recycling agricultural waste and animal waste.
-In hilly farms, compost and farm yard manure are the traditional source of fertiliser.
+In hilly farms, compost and farm yard manure are the traditional sources of fertiliser.

-Government supports the use of organic fertiliser.
+The Government supports the use of organic fertiliser.
 It has adopted a policy to promote organic fertilisers.
 The Ministry of Agriculture provides a subsidy to the farmers purchasing the organic fertilisers at a rate of NPR 10 per kg or 50% of the sales price whichever is low.
 Similarly, the organic fertilisers production plant is also subsidised by providing 50% of the cost.

-There are 25 centres that produce organic fertilisers with the total annual capacity of 100,600 MT (2015 AD).
+There are 25 centres that produce organic fertilisers with a total annual capacity of 100,600 MT (2015 AD).
 Some of the major ones are listed in the table.
 Besides, some portion of inorganic fertilizer is imported from abroad.